-- The borders of the Device Details screen will go red to indicate it is blocked
+- The icon will go red to indicate the device is now blocked

 If you wish to un-pause the device sooner than the allotted amount of time simply return to the Device Details screen and click the same icon you used to pause it.
 It will now instead say Resume Internet.
 The borders will return to blue to indicate it is unblocked.

 How to Use the On-Demand User Internet Pause

 - From the Fingbox dashboard, navigate to the People tab

 - Click on the user you’d like to pause the devices from